radcampaign/allaboveall2020/web/wp-content/plugins/image-regenerate-select-crop/readme.txt

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 == Version history ==
+5.4.4 - Tested up to 5.5, fix warnings, placeholder path and font, summary update on subsize change, change the threshold default quality on forced original, assets update
 5.4.3 - Tested up to 5.4.2, regenerate/cleanup only featured images, fix the deprecated array and string offset for PHP >= 7.4
 5.4.2 - Added raw cleanup button and  the option to display the summary in the media listing screen, style updates for small resolutions.
 5.4.1 - Fixed the upscale for square image